Great Lakes Institute of Management PGPM Admissions 2026

 Job Position | Haematologist, General Practitioner, Chief Medical Officer, Oncologist |

-Diplomate of National Board (DNB) in Haematology is a full-time three-year course offered by various colleges and universities.
-Below is the eligibility criteria for the course.
+A Diplomate of the National Board (DNB) in Haematology is a full-time, three-year course offered by various colleges and universities.
+To pursue the DNB (Diplomate of National Board) in Haematology in India, candidates must meet the following eligibility criteria as prescribed by the National Board of Examinations (NBE):

-The candidate needs to create his/her profile and apply for PDCET by filling out the registration form and submitting the examination fee online.
+Step 2- The candidates need to create their profile and apply for PDCET by filling out the registration form and submitting the examination fee online.

-Based on the entrance exam scorecard, seats will be allotted to candidates.
+Step 3- Admission is completely based on the entrance exam scorecard.
+Centralised Counselling conducted by NBE based on NEET SS and merit seats will be allotted to candidates.

 A cut-off score for DNB Haematology colleges is a set of criteria used to assess a student's merit or test performance.
 The DNB Haematology admission depends on the DNB PDCET score of the student.
 The cutoff varies depending on the number of applicants who appear for the examination.